Grace-Hephzibah/Trendy-Trove/README.md

 # Trendy-Trove
-Trendy Trove: Store 🛒 &amp; Style ✨ Recommender
+Trendy Trove: Store 🛒 &amp; Style ✨ Generator

 # About:
 This project aims to empower users to become creative entrepreneurs by enabling them to effortlessly create new